 Click Here to reserve a kitten

-Pet prices, male or female – $1250.
+Pet prices, male or female: $1850.
 You will receive a limited CFA Registration application (the limited registration does not include breeding rights).

-Breeder/show prices, male or female – $1800.
+Breeder/show prices, male or female: $2450.
 You will receive a Full CFA registration application.

-International kittens, male or female – $1950.
+International kittens, male or female: $2900.
 You will receive a Full CFA registration application.

 Deposit: a $50 deposit will reserve a kitten.
-Your deposit if fully refundable at any time for any reason, up until the time you select your kitten.
+Your deposit if fully refundable at any time for any reason, up until it is your turn to select your kitten.

 Refunds: If you send us payment by PayPal or credit card and you decide not to get a kitten, we will gladly refund your deposit, minus the credit card or PayPal processing fee up until the time that you select your actual kitten.
 After you select a specific kitten and we remove that kitten from sale to the public, we will not return your deposit if you decide not to get a kitten.
 If we are not able to refund your deposit, we will apply your deposit toward the purchase price if you are able to get a kitten in the future.
 No cash refunds are given after you have received the kitten.